Traumschiff Surprise – Periode 1

 (T)Raumschiff Surprise – Periode 1 ("Dream/Spaceship Surprise — Period 1") is a 2004 German comedy film by Michael "Bully" Herbig.
 It is a spoof of the 1960s American television series Star Trek and parodies several science fiction films.
+The film follows the eccentric crew of the spaceship Surprise in the year 2304, who must travel back in time to the year 2004 to save Earth from a Martian invasion.

 As a spiritual successor to Der Schuh des Manitu, the film is based on a recurring skit from Herbig's TV show Bullyparade, "Unser (T)Raumschiff".
 The title and plot allude to Raumschiff Enterprise, the German title of Star Trek.
 Raumschiff is the German word for spacecraft; Traumschiff means "dream ship", which was also a reference to Das Traumschiff, a German television series, similar to the series The Love Boat.

 Plot

 The movie begins at a place which appears to be Nevada's legendary Area 51.
 A visiting general is led down into an underground complex where he is shown a captured alien.
 The alien resembles a chubby Vulcan in a cowboy costume, and greets the general with a "What are you looking at so stupidly?".

 The next scene opens 300 years later, in 2304.
 Earth is under attack by the fleet of the Mars Regulator and his asthmatic right hand (and son) Jens Maul.
 With most of Earth's forces destroyed, the Queen Metapha (from "metaphor", played by Anja Kling) of Earth and her secretaries debate their last options.
 They decide to call for the crew of the Surprise, Earth's last available, penis-and-testicles-shaped starship, to travel 300 years back in time.
 Their mission is to destroy a UFO which had crashed in Nevada in 2004.
 Its technology had enabled mankind to colonize Mars in the first place, hence its destruction would prevent the attack 300 years later.
 (A similar theme appears in the Terminator movie series.)

 At first, Captain Kork is very reluctant to follow the order to return to Earth immediately (because he, Spuck and Schrotty intend to try out for a 'Miss Waikiki' contest), but ultimately, he changes his mind.
 Technical problems ("damage done by martens") prevent direct transport, however, so Kork orders Schrotty to call a space taxi.
 The taxi is driven by Rock (played by Til Schweiger), who is found attractive by both Kork and Spuck.
 Rock manages to break through the Martian blockade, but during the action, the taxi is chased and damaged heavily, finally crashing beside the Queen's palace.
 Kork, Spuck and Schrotty are advised on their mission and are then seated into the time machine, which looks like an old sofa.
 When the Regulator's forces attack the capital city, Rock and Metapha join Kork and Spucky "in" the device, while Schrotty remains behind.
 Jens Maul acquires the time machine's manual, builds his own and follows the foursome back in time.